F TROOP Fridays: Number Six

 (Nagging Question # 2: Why does the second banner read Good-Bye Corporal Agarn?
-He isn't going anywhere, he's just getting married to Jane, and he isn't even moving Off The Post, since he's not an officer!)
+He isn't going anywhere, he's just getting married to Jane.
+Hell, he isn't even moving Off The Post, since he's not an officer!)

 Anyway, it's time for the toasts, and the Captain makes the classy move of toasting the man who has bested him for Jane's hand.
 Only no one can find him.

 Oh, wait, there he is.
 "Agarn, we're toastin' you!"

 "Just get me to the church on time!" the Corporal assures his commander.
 (Arthur Julian really liked quoting song lyrics in his teleplays.
 Something for fans to listen for, since he authored nearly half of the show's episodes.)

 "Corporal Agarn, you're a cad!"

 Aw, now that hurt, Captain.
 O'Rourke rushes over and encourages the Captain to tell Janie what he now knows.
 As luck would have it, she arrives on cue, just in time for Parmenter to assert himself and show some fiery emotion.
 "I forbid you to marry that man!"

 Inside, the Sarge congratulates Agarn on his perfect performance, and outside, Captain Wilton Parmenter and Jane Angelica Thrift reconcile.
 But not in the way that O'Rourke and Agarn were shooting for--she doesn't want to get her man by tricking him.
 She's ready to let him go, but the newly appreciative Captain isn't leaving.